erickarbe/vue-slides/README.md

 1. Just swap out the URL (in index.html) with your local WordPress installation
 2. Use Posts in your local WordPress install.
 Each post = a slide.
-3. You might need to tweak some classes for images and so for in the CSS to get it how you want.
+3. You might need to tweak some classes for images and so forth in the CSS to get the look just right.

 Check out [slide.erickar.be](http://slides.erickar.be) for an example.